FredHutch/gimap/paper.md

 # Acknowledgements

-This work is funded by NCI grant R01CA262556 and the Translational Data Science IRC of Fred Hutchinson Cancer Center.
+This work is funded by NCI grant R01CA262556 and the Translational Data Science Integrated Research Center of Fred Hutchinson Cancer Center.
 SO is a Washington Research Foundation postdoctoral fellow.

 # References